-2. Electrical Work Is Better Than Other Projects But Still Not Fun
+2. Electrical Work Is Better Than Other Projects, But Still Not Fun

 In relation to other home remodeling jobs like sanding drywall or digging up sewer pipes, electrical work can be classified as "fun" (along with "clean" and "yields to logic.").

-Yet few people--if fact, I will argue zero people--ever take on their own electrical work because it is fun.
+Few people, though, ever take on their own electrical work because it is fun.

 3. Electricians Know Things You Don't Know

 You hire people because they can do things you cannot do: flying commercial jets, corporate litigation, repairing Teslas.
-Because you know absolutely nothing about the task, there is no question about hiring a professional.
+Since you know absolutely nothing about the task, there is no question about hiring a professional.

-But you get into murky and often dangerous territory when you know a few things about the job-at-hand.
+You get into murky and often dangerous territory when you know a few things about the job-at-hand.
 As they say, a little knowledge can be dangerous.

 The issue is exacerbated when you've got home remodeling writers shouting from their bully pulpits ("Do it yourself!") and home improvement stores overflowing with boxes, cable, switches, outlets, and lights practically begging to be homeowner-installed.